 I happened to be downtown the other day, and my errands took me past what felt like my second home for many years: The City of Portland Bureau of Development Services Permit Center on SW 4th Ave.

 This was typically my first (and second, and sometimes even third) stop before any of our remodeling projects could get off the ground.
-There were times when I spent almost the entire day there but still didn't walk away with a permit, simply because the demand was greater than the supply.
+There were times when I spent almost the entire day at the Permit Center but still didn’t walk away with a permit, simply because the demand was greater than the supply.

 Then something magical happened.

 I became part of the FIR (Field Issuance Remodel) program, and I haven’t had to set foot in the Permit Center since.